-- Every person has a ball. - Numbers and markers are associated with specific actions and skills. - Numbers are called out individually and players complete the associated action or skill.

-- Example number and marker instructions for players to follow:

-- Red marker = Stop.
+- Every participant has a ball. - Numbers and markers are associated with specific actions and skills. - Numbers are called out individually and participants complete the associated action or skill. - Examples of number and marker instructions for participants to follow during a game: - Red marker = Stop.
 Amber marker = Slow pace.

-Green marker = Medium pace.

-- Number 1 = Bounce the ball.

-- Number 2 = Throw ball in the air and catch it.

-- Number 3 = Swap ball with another player.

-- Number 4 = Ball to travel player's chest / waist.

-- Number 5 = Bounce ball off wall and catch it.
+Green marker = Medium pace. - Number 1 = Bounce the ball.
+Number 2 = Throw the ball in the air and catch it.
+Number 3 = Swap the ball with another player.
+Number 4 = Ball to travel player's chest / waist.
+Number 5 = Bounce the ball off the wall and catch it.